 Skip to Content

-The Master of Veterinary Medicine attracts students from all around the globe to this world-leading distance education programme.
+The Master of Veterinary Medicine attracts students from all around the globe to this world-leading online education programme.

-Massey’s Master of Veterinary Medicine programme offers practicing veterinarians a flexible, modular system of study via distance.
-You may choose from a wide range of small animal, large animal, equine, epidemiology and veterinary business courses.
+Massey’s Master of Veterinary Medicine programme offers practicing veterinarians a flexible, modular system of study via online learning.
+You may choose from a wide range of small animal, large animal, epidemiology and veterinary business courses.

 Your courses will advance your knowledge and skills to an in-depth level beyond that obtained in your primary veterinary degree.
 Courses can be completed for continuing education or put towards a Master of Veterinary Medicine or other qualification.